-AVAILABILITY MEDICAL PERSONNEL NUMBERS QUALIFICATIONS Cross-Country test: at least 1 ^() Advanced Medical Response Team At least: 2 At least: 1 member with the minimum necessary skills and experience to: i. perform advanced airway management, preferably with rapid sequence anaesthesia, intubation and rescue airway techniques; ii. decompress a tension pneumothorax; ii. insert intravenous and intraosseous lines to administer fluids and analgesia; and, iv. apply pelvic binders, cervical collars and place suitable splints for fractures; v) perform procedural sedation to allow rapid and humane limb reduction, splintage, extraction and transport.
-Dressage, Jumping and Cross Country tests: At least 1 Standard Medical Response Teams Minimum: 1 Ideally: 2 Training in immediate care and appropriate equipment for airway support, wound, bleeding and fracture management.
-At all times Ambulance or equivalent ^() for the transportation of injured or sick athletes to an appropriate treatment facility For events, ambulances should contain equipment for advanced airway support including oxygen, treatment of pneumothorax, intravenous access and fluids, management of cervical spine and other back injuries, long bone fractures.
+AVAILABILITY MEDICAL PERSONNEL NUMBERS OF MEMBERS IN EACH TEAM QUALIFICATIONS Cross-Country test: At least 1 team Advanced Medical Response Team At least: 2 At least: 1 member wit the minimum necessary skills to: i.
+Perform advanced airway management, preferably with rapid sequence anaesthesia, intubation and rescue airway techniques; ii.
+Decompress a tension pneumothorax; iii.
+Insert intravenous and intraosseous lines to administer fluids and analgesia; iv.
+Apply pelvic binders, vertical collars and place suitable splints for fractures; and v.
+Perform procedural sedation to allow rapid and humane limb reduction, splintage, extraction and transport Dressage, Jumping and Cross Country tests: At least 1 team Standard Medical Response Teams Minimum: 1; Ideally: 2 Training in immediate care and appropriate equipment for airway support, wound, bleeding and fracture management.
+Mandatory for the Cross Country test, optional for the Dressage and Jumping tests Cross Country Test: Ambulance for the transportation of injured or sick athletes to an appropriate treatment facility.
+In countries where stationing ambulances at an event is not permitted by the law, a plan must be into place for medically appropriate transport available as soon as possible on site (target: 15 minutes, maximum 30 minutes).
+Jumping & Dressage Tests: As above, or, at the minimum, a plan must be into place for medically appropriate transport available as soon as possible on site (target: 15 minutes, maximum 30 minutes).
+For events, ambulances should contain equipment for advanced airway support including oxygen, treatment of pneumothorax, intravenous access and fluids, management of cervical spine and other back injuries, long bone fractures.
 The ambulance personnel must be adequately trained to use all such equipment.